haumont/cmvc-vscode/README.md

 ### File Operations

+1. Browse files in the tree structure - directories can be expanded/collapsed
-1. Right-click on any file in the file explorer
+2. Right-click on any file in the file explorer
-2. Choose from the following options:
+3. Choose from the following options:
    - **Checkin**: Check in the file with current Family, Release, and Defect values
    - **Checkout**: Check out the file with current Family, Release, and Defect values
    - **View**: View the file contents using CMVC view command

+**Note**: The file explorer automatically updates when files or directories are added, removed, or modified in the workspace.

 ### Commands